spawn

 containerPort: 8800

-Now that the files have been defined, we can apply them to the cluster:
+Once the files are defined, apply them to the cluster with the following commands:

 kubectl apply -f system.yaml